-Regarding bottled water’s environmental footprint, we have a strong and positve story to tell.
+When it comes to bottled water’s environmental footprint, we have a strong and positive story to tell.

-All bottled water containers are 100 percent recyclable and, according to data released in January 2013 by the National Association for PET Container Resources (NAPCOR), at 38.6 percent recycling rates for single-serve PET plastic bottled water containers have more than doubled in the last seven years.
-When you do the math, it turns out that of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92 percent -- less than one percent.
+All bottled water containers are 100% recyclable and, according to the National Association for PET Container Resources (NAPCOR), at 37.4% recycling rates for single-serve PET plastic bottled water containers have more than doubled in the last ten years.
+When you do the math, it turns out that of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92% -- less than one percent.
 Moreover, plastic bottled water containers make up only one-third of one percent of the U.S. waste stream, according to the EPA.

 Life Cycle Inventory Study